sigafoo/sigafootv_castingoverlayobs/README.md

 * OBS Classic: https://obsproject.com/
 * CLR Plugin for obs classic: https://obsproject.com/forum/resources/clr-browser-source-plugin.22/
 * Video source plugin for obs classic: https://obsproject.com/forum/resources/video-source-plugin.20/
+* NotePad++: https://notepad-plus-plus.org/ (not required, but better than editing with textpad)

 ```
 NOTE: You definitely can use obs studios, but you'll have to manually build the scenes.